MBB232/openshot-qt/doc/AboutDoc/Documentation_About.rst

 |
 Images should be named descriptively, so the names have relevance long-term.
 It should say what it is, and it should be what it says.
-They should (not?) be named for the tutorial page they belong to.
+I suitable, they can be named for the tutorial page they belong to.

-..
-QUESTION: Opinions differ, see File naming and directory structure

 They can be named for Action-WindowName or ActionStepNumber.
 Images belonging to a sequence should be numbered.
 Names like intro-tutorial-step-1.png (followed by -step-2.png through -step-n.png),
 interface-export-simple.png and so on.

 ..
-QUESTION: Should image sequences be in the same resolution?
+TODO:: QUESTION: Should image sequences be in the same resolution?
 So they can be combined to animation?

 Tutorial art
 ------------